toolleeo/cli-apps/README.md

 * [kill-tabs](https://github.com/sindresorhus/kill-tabs) - Kill all Chrome tabs to improve performance, decrease battery usage, and save memory.
 * [lolcat](https://github.com/busyloop/lolcat) - Ruby Gem to colorize the output of the cat command.
 * [lowdown](https://kristaps.bsd.lv/lowdown/) - Markdown translator (HTML5, roff, LaTeX, gemini, OpenDocument, and terminal output)
-* [luneta](https://github.com/fbeline/luneta) - Interactive filter that can be easily composed within any script.
 * [Normalize Country](https://github.com/sshaw/normalize_country) - Convert country names and codes to a standard.
 * [Output as Format ](https://github.com/sshaw/output-as-format) - Output stdin as GitHub/Slack/Jira etc... formatted code, lists, or quotes.
-* [percol](https://github.com/mooz/percol) - A Python script that "1) receives input lines from `stdin` or a file, 2) lists the input lines and waits for input that filter/select the line(s), 3) outputs the selected line(s) to `stdout`"; can be used to add interactivity to many regular shell commands.
-* [pick](https://github.com/mptre/pick) - Utility that allows users to choose one option from a set of choices using an interface with fuzzy search functionality.
 * [pup](https://github.com/ericchiang/pup) - Parsing HTML at the command line.
 * [pv](http://www.ivarch.com/programs/pv.shtml) - The pv command is used to monitor the progress of data through pipe.
 * [rare](https://github.com/zix99/rare) - Realtime regex-extraction and aggregation into common formats such as histograms, bar graphs, numerical summaries, tables, and more!
 * [sd](https://github.com/chmln/sd) - s[earch] & d[isplace] - An intuitive find & replace CLI a possible replacement for sed.
-* [skim](https://github.com/lotabout/skim) - Fuzzy Finder in rust.
-* [smenu](https://github.com/p-gen/smenu) - Started as a lightweight and flexible terminal menu generator, it evolved into a powerful and versatile CLI selection tool for interactive or scripting use.
 * [squeeze](https://github.com/aymericbeaumet/squeeze) - Enables to extract rich information from any text (raw, JSON, HTML, YAML, etc).
 * [swordfish-rs](https://github.com/vim-zz/swordfish-rs) - Mimics real person behavior with realtime typing into terminal uses a screenplay where text and timings are specified.
 * [teip](https://github.com/greymd/teip) - Select partial standard input and replace with the result of another command.